- George R. Lee

 For the sake of research I tried some over the counter products which I admit offer some level of short term control.
 There were also some commercial grade products I tried but found them costly and included byproducts that I didn't want exposed to my yard.

-If deer feeding is out of control in your landscape I suggest calling Branch Tree Service, Inc today at 586-756-7737 or requesting a quote online.
+Call Branch Tree Service, Inc. at 586-756-7737 or requesting a quote online.